Today’s question comes from Maggie. She asks:

 I budgeted $1,000 per month, excluding airfare and health insurance.
 That turned out to be an over-estimate.

-In the Middle East I spent $600 – $700 per month, and that includes the high cost of being “on the go” – which means a huge chunk of that money went to bus fare.
+In the Middle East I spent $600 – $700 per month, and that includes the high cost of being “on the go” – such as bus fare.
 If I had been grounded in just one city, like Cairo, I could have probably gotten by on $500.

 Southeast Asia had the same pricetag.
-Food and housing was pricier, but my travel pace slowed.
+Food and housing cost more, but my travel pace slowed.
 Those two factors balanced each other out.

 Australia, where I spent 10 months, and Europe, where I spent 3 months, both cost me an average of $22 – $25 per day, which comes to $660 – $750 per month.
 My “quality of life” (the sacrifices I made in order to live so cheaply) was rougher in Europe and Oz.
 I lived large in Asia and the Middle East, where $700 a month bought me daily massages and unlimited iced coffees.